MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.213.md

 (5) Manufacturers may optionally provide statements to the owner explaining that the registration card is not a warranty card, and that the information collected from the owner will not be used for marketing purposes

-S5.8.2 *Electronic registration form.* (a) Each electronic registration form provided for child restraint systems manufactured before December 5, 2024, shall:
+S5.8.2 *Electronic registration form.* (a) Each electronic registration form provided for child restraint systems manufactured before June 30, 2025, shall:

 (1) Contain the following statements at the top of the form: